bdunbar22/UnderBar/crypto/README.md

 * PostgresQL
 * MS SQL Server

-Even then, you frequently have to either trust someone else with your keys (S3), or the datastores implementation is too slow... lets clarify that, if a SQL Store was a poor fit for your use-cases without encryption it will be a terrible fit with encryption.
+Even then, you frequently have to either trust someone else with your keys (S3), or the datastores implementation is too slow... let's clarify that, if a SQL Store was a poor fit for your use-cases without encryption it will be a terrible fit with encryption.

 If you want to use Redis, MongoDB, Cassandra, Datomic or any of the other stores you are responsible for encryption.

-# Gotchas
+## Gotchas

 The gotchas with encryption are: